dotnet/docs-maui/docs/user-interface/controls/index.md

 The main control groups used to create the user interface of a .NET MAUI app are pages, layouts, and views.
 A .NET MAUI page generally occupies the full screen or window.
 The page usually contains a layout, which contains views and possibly other layouts.
 Pages, layouts, and views derive from the `VisualElement` class.
 This class provides a variety of properties, methods, and events that are useful in derived classes.

 > [!NOTE]
-> <xref:Microsoft.Maui.Controls.ListView> and `TableView` also support the use of cells.
+> <xref:Microsoft.Maui.Controls.ListView> and <xref:Microsoft.Maui.Controls.TableView> also support the use of cells.
 Cells are specialized elements used for items in a table, that describe how each item should be rendered.

 ## Pages